Didymo Monitoring

 Step 2: Choose a sampling location

 When out fishing or recreating, consider collecting an algae sample, even if Didymo doesn’t appear to be present.
 Our goal is to monitor for Didymo, so sampling multiple rocks/substrates in a stretch of stream is ideal.
 Anywhere that you see ‘streamers’ of filamentous algae or ‘mats’ of algae are extra important to sample, as Didymo often grows in colonial forms.
-As of November 2024, Didymo has been recorded in the Manistee, Boardman, Au Sable, and St. Mary’s systems, but monitoring efforts across MI have been limited; Didymo may be in more locations than what is known.
+As of November 2024, Didymo has been recorded in the Manistee, Boardman, Au Sable, and St. Mary’s Rivers, but monitoring efforts across MI have been limited; Didymo may be in more locations than what is known.

 Step 3: Using Survey123 to submit sample information